JhosepGC14/JhosepGC14/README.md

 Frontend Developer
 ------------------

-I’m currently working on Crehana Perú like React Developer Senior.
+I’m currently working on Verily by Google as Senior Frontend Engineer.
 I like to learn about technologies for development web and mobile.
-During my experience, i worked with many technologies like Next Js, React Js, Angular (7 - 13) for enviroment Frontend and about Backend with Node Js, Express and MySQL Server.
+Throught my experience, i worked with many technologies like Next Js, React Js, Angular (7 - 13) for Web Apps and about Backend with Node Js, Express and NestJS with MySQL.

 * 🌍  I'm based in Lima, Perú
 * 🖥️  See my portfolio at [https://jhosepguadalupe.app](http://jhosepguadalupe.app/)